adafruit/Adafruit_TLV320_I2S/README.md

 * http://www.adafruit.com/product/6309

-This chip uses I2C to communicate, 2 pins are required to interface
+This chip uses I2C to initialize the DAC.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!